cloudjordan/aws-bootcamp-cruddur-2023/journal/week1.md

 <br>

 To test the API endpoint, from `/workspace/aws-bootcamp-cruddur-2023`, I navigated to the backend-flask folder.
 To get it to run, I need to add some temp environment variables for the frontend and backend.
-I then started the flask application as shown below.
+I then started the flask application as shown below:

 ```
 # Change directory